-- (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
-This category includes fees for audit or other attest services required by legislation including statutory audits. - (2) "Audit-Related Fees" include fees billed for assurance and related services by Ernst & Young LLP that are reasonably related to the performance of the audit or review of the Company's financial statements. - (3) "Tax Fees" include fees for tax compliance, tax planning and tax advice. - (4) "All Other Fees" include consulting on foreign exchange, intercompany dividends, and the annual CPAB Levy. - (5) The 2018 fees have been adjusted to reflect incremental fees that were agreed to subsequent to the completion of the prior year's audit.
+- "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
+This category includes fees for audit or other attest services required by legislation including statutory audits.
+"Audit-Related Fees" include fees billed for assurance and related services by Ernst & Young LLP that are reasonably related to the performance of the audit or review of the Company's financial statements.
+"Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing.
+The 2019 fees have been reclassified to reflect the current presentation for of audit related fees, tax fees and other fees.
+(1)